MohammedLamineOuahabi/BloodDonationApp/README.md

 # BloodDonationApp
-a platform that alert blood donors if a patient make a donation request
+A platform that alert blood donors if a patient make a donation request.